Danitilahun/Mathematics-for-Machine-Learning-and-Data-Science/Probability and Statistics for Machine Learning and Data Science/week_1_notes/week_1_notes.md

 ## Bayes' Theorem: Formalizing the Calculation

-This video presents the formal mathematical derivation of Bayes' Theorem and applies it to the rare disease testing scenario.
+This part presents the formal mathematical derivation of Bayes' Theorem and applies it to the rare disease testing scenario.

 **Variables:**